Over-rescuing leadership: Why saving your team can actually hold back performance

 Kindness becomes a velvet ceiling — soft to the touch, structurally impenetrable.
 Dangerous and debilitating for all involved.

-AI transformation: the new frontier of over-rescue
+AI transformation: the new frontier of over-rescuing leadership

 “I don’t want to overwhelm them.”
 “I’ll learn it first and translate it for them.”
 “I’ll just handle the AI-heavy bits.”